odh-labs/predictive-maint/docs/image-detection-6-train-model-demo.md

 - Background
 - Finger
 - Person

-then create a folder for what you want your model to detect and add multiple photos there. e.g. if you wanted to detect sharks and dolphins, create these folders and add images of those there
+Then create a folder for what you want your model to detect and add multiple photos there. e.g. if you wanted to detect sharks and dolphins, create these folders and add images of those there

 We also recommend more robust training.
 For simplicty, we only loop through our training data 3 times, with 3 epochs in cell ***1.8.
 Training the Model***.
 This should be much much higher - increase until you see no improved accuracy.